laravel/nova-docs/3.0/resources/file-fields.md

 ### Customizing Downloads

 By default, Nova will use the `Storage::download` method to determine the file and filename that should be used for downloading the file.
 However, you may customize the generation of this URL using the `download` method.

-The `download` method accepts a callable which should return custom `Storage::download()`:
+The `download` method accepts a callable which should return the result of your own call to the  `Storage::download` method:

 ```php
 use Laravel\Nova\Fields\Image;